glb/mediawiki-tag-extension-meetup/README.md

-# Meetup tag exension for mediawiki
+# Meetup tag extension for mediawiki

 This [mediawiki extension](https://www.mediawiki.org/wiki/Manual:Extensions) adds a custom `<meetup group="..." />` tag that you can include in your wiki page to incorporate information about upcoming and past events for the group on meetup.com.